FawziaTek/AccountManagementApp-Backend/README.md

-# AccountManagementApp-Backend

-AccountManagement Application Backend
+# AccountManagement Application Backend

-Spring Boot and Angular Application
-This project provides to create account for existing customers.
+This project provides to create account for existing customers in java Spring boot.

 Summary
 The assessment consists of an API to be used for opening a new “current account” of already existing customers.